opendocsg/slw-judgments-backfill/2016_SGHC_3/report.md

 36     Beyond the 15-month period, Mr Tan did not mention the double rent issue after taking over the dormitory business in June 2012, and _even after_ he sacked the Plaintiff as managing agent.
 I was driven to the inevitable conclusion that Mr Tan (despite his protestations to the contrary) never intended to claim double rent.

 37     On cl 2(27) of the 2009 Tenancy Agreement, the Defendant submitted valiantly on the distinction between “acquiescence” and “express agreement”.
-I can understand that there is an appreciable difference but on our facts, the conduct of the parties, like that in _Khng Thian Huat and another v Riduan bin Yusof and another_ [2005] 1 SLR(R) 130, had unequivocally “acknowledged and accepted the existence of” (at [8]) the monthly tenancy.
+I can understand that there is an appreciable difference but on our facts, the conduct of the parties, like that in _Khng Thian Huat and another v Riduan bin Yusof and another_ <span class="citation">[2005] 1 SLR(R) 130</span>, had unequivocally “acknowledged and accepted the existence of” (at [8]) the monthly tenancy.
 In finding that there was express agreement for the tenancy, I categorically rejected the proposition that the agreement must be in

 writing. [note: 56]